 political science or economics.
 The normal course of study involves the successful

 completion of some undergraduate requirements before graduation, together with one

 year of graduate study at UCI.
 Students are asked to apply one year prior to their

-Students are notified before March 31, 2017.
-Applications should be sent to Patty
+Students are notified before May 31, 2019.
+Applications should be sent to Patty Jones

 - A cover letter.